Eli Kaberon, October 6, 2018

 Over the course of his career, Dr. Michael Wilson has examined everything from violence to sex to the peculiarities of personality.

-An associate professor at the University of Minnesota College of Liberal Arts, Dr. Wilson has devoted his career to understanding the behavior and biology of these primates in an effort to better understand why human beings have evolved the way we have and behave the way we do.
+An associate professor at the University of Minnesota College of Liberal Arts and the College of Biological Sciences, Dr. Wilson has devoted his career to understanding the behavior and biology of these primates in an effort to better understand why human beings have evolved the way we have and behave the way we do.

 Through his many years of study, Wilson has observed trends and seen changes in intergroup relations among chimpanzees.
 He can then determine how those observations relate to human beings.